- Five on Friday

 Common allergy symptoms include sneezing, nasal stuffiness, runny nose, itchy and watery eyes, and post-nasal drainage.

 The most common spring allergens are tree pollens, grass pollens, and mold.
+Summer allergens are often caused by grasses.
+Fall allergies are usually triggered by ragweed and pigweed.
+Mold and dust are common winter allergens.

 How can I tell if these are symptoms of allergies or coronavirus?